lukefairbank/iBrew/README.md

 ibrew domoticz 192.168.0.30:8080 10.0.0.98
 ```

-Below is the old refernce guide to do it manually.
+Below is the guide to do it manually!

 #### Manually